 The course times are shown in BST (British Summer Time)

-Please note: This course is based on English and Welsh law.
-A Scottish law based course is being held separately in June 2021.
-Please see further details here.
+Please note this course is based on Scottish law.
+An English/Welsh law-based course is being held separately - see details

-The RCPCH has developed this popular and successful course in conjunction with medical and legal experts who bring vast amounts of experience from within the safeguarding sector.
+The RCPCH has developed this popular and successful course in conjunction with medical and legal experts who bring vast amounts of experience from within the child protection sector.

 They will work with you to understand the structure, language and specifications of professional witness reports expected by different court systems, using a report you will be required to submit in advance as part of this course.

 You will also be given the opportunity to testify in a mock trial scenario with dedicated legal experts providing guidance and feedback to help build your confidence.